 The story of the discovery of Pluto and the controversy over its current status is summarized very well in the book, Is Pluto a Planet?

 First of all, you should realize that Pluto is, by far, the most difficult of the nine historical planets to study.
-It is very distant and very faint, and so, to date, no satellite has visited Pluto.
-The NASA New Horizons mission is on the way there, though.
-Even the Hubble Space Telescope is not powerful enough to reveal much about the planet Pluto.
+It is very distant and very faint, and so, prior to July 2015, no satellite had visited Pluto.
+The NASA New Horizons mission performed a flyby of the Pluto system in mid-2015.
+The Hubble Space Telescope is not powerful enough to reveal much about the planet Pluto.
 Compare these Hubble Space Telescope images of Mars (top image) and Pluto (bottom two images) to see the difference in the quality of data on the two planets.

-We have discovered from the ground that Pluto does have a large moon, called Charon, which is roughly half the size of Pluto.
+Prior to New Horizons study of Pluto, we discovered from the ground that Pluto has one large moon, called Charon (pictured above), which is roughly half the size of Pluto.
 Pluto is approximately 2300 kilometers in diameter and Charon is approximately 1300 kilometers in diameter.
 By observing the two objects orbit each other, we can also calculate their masses using Kepler's laws.
 We find that Pluto contains less than 1% of the mass of the Earth, and Charon is about 10% of Pluto's mass.
 Combining our knowledge of the mass of these two objects and their sizes, we can calculate their density, which comes out to approximately 2 g / cm3 and suggests that these objects are a mix of ices and rock.

 The orbital properties of Pluto and its largest moon are also peculiar.
 Like Uranus, Pluto appears to have its rotational axis almost perpendicular to its orbital axis.
 That is, it is orbiting on its side compared to most of the planets in our Solar System.
 Charon's orbit around Pluto is aligned with Pluto's rotation axis, so, from our point of view on Earth, Charon appears to orbit Pluto perpendicularly to the path Pluto takes around the Sun.
 Perhaps the most peculiar aspect of Pluto's orbit though, is its inclination compared to the Earth's orbit around the Sun.
 If you define a plane containing the Sun and the Earth, you can measure the angle that each other planet's orbital plane makes with the Earth's orbital plane.
 Most of the other planets have orbital inclinations of less than 3.5 degrees from the Earth's orbital plane.
 Mercury is inclined by more than 7 degrees, but Pluto's orbit is inclined by almost 20 degrees.
 So, compared to the planets, Pluto's path takes it from a point high above the Earth's orbital plane to another point below the Earth's orbital plane.
 See the below image captured from Starry Night.